About me

 Phone: +44 7882 876032

-I aim to reply to enquiries within 48 hours (Mon-Fri).
-If I you haven't received a reply in this timeframe, please check your spam folder.
-Email is not a secure form of communication, so I do not advise you include confidential information.
+I aim to respond to enquiries within 48 hours (Mon–Fri).
+If you haven’t received a reply, please check your spam folder.
+Please note email is not a secure form of communication — avoid including sensitive information.

 Psychotherapy